Internet trade mark infringement and passing off in the UK

 What is internet trade mark infringement?

-In a nutshell, internet trade mark infringement involves misuse of some one else’s registered trade mark in an online context.
-In the UK, the law governing trademarks is to be found in the Trade Marks Act 1994.
+In a nutshell, internet trade mark infringement involves misuse of someone else’s registered trade mark in an online context.

-As internet lawyers, we commonly encounter online trade mark infringement or passing off involving use of competitor names in sponsored advertisements on Google Adwords.
-The law in this area is evolving fast.
-Generally, the key issue is whether use of the competitor name within the ad is likely to cause confusion as to the origin of the relevant goods or services.
-One option for trade mark owners is to make a complaint direct to Google requesting that the offending ad be removed from Adwords.
+As internet lawyers, we commonly encounter online trade mark infringement or passing off involving use of competitor names in Google Ads.
+We often help trade mark owners make complaints direct to Google requesting that offending ads be removed from Adwords.

-It is now difficult to stop competitors bidding on trademarks if the trade mark itself does not actually appear in the advertisements.
-Also, so far as the UK is concerned, Google will not entertain complaints which are based purely on use of the trade mark as a keyword.
+Because of the way that the law has evolved, in the UK it is now difficult to stop competitors selecting trade marks as keywords – if the trade mark itself does not actually appear in the advertisements.
+In fact, Google will not entertain complaints which are based purely on use of the trade mark as a keyword.